On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow

-\subsection{Buildings of type $\tld A_2$}
+\subsection{Buildings of type $\widetilde A_2$}

-Let us start by recalling the definition of a building of type $\tld A_2$ (or $\tld A_2$-building for short).
-We denote by $\Sigma$ a \textbf{model apartment} : it is the triangular complex obtained by tessellation of the Euclidean plane $\RR^2$ by equilateral triangle.
+Let us start by recalling the definition of a building of type $\widetilde A_2$ (or $\widetilde A_2$-building for short).
+We denote by $\Sigma$ a \textbf{model apartment} : it is the $2$-dimensional simplicial complex afforded by the tessellation of the Euclidean plane $\RR^2$ by equilateral triangles.
 A \textbf{wall} in $\Sigma$ is a line in $\Sigma$ which is a union of edges.
 We fix a vertex $0\in \Sigma$.

-\begin{definition} A \textbf{building} of type $\tld A_2$ is a triangular complex satisfying the two following conditions, in which we call \textbf{apartment} a subcomplex of $X$ isomorphic to $\Sigma$:
+\begin{definition} A \textbf{building} of type $\widetilde A_2$ is a triangular complex satisfying the two following conditions, in which we call \textbf{apartment} a subcomplex of $X$ isomorphic to $\Sigma$:

 \begin{itemize} \item Any two simplices of $X$ are contained in an apartment, \item If $F$ and $F'$ are two apartments, there exists a simplicial isomorphism $F\to F'$ which fixes pointwise $F\cap F'$. \end{itemize} \end{definition}